dome/dex2/frontend/README.md

   </a>
 </p>

-This project contains the main features of the MermaidSwap website.
+This project contains the main features of the USDog website.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.